Gamr13/AutoRA/README.md

 # What does it do?
 1) git clones RetroArch master branch and gets older versions of cores for added compatibility
-2) Downloads the ANGLE Cores (for Xbox users) and regular cores
+2) Downloads fresh ANGLE Cores (for Xbox users) and regular cores
 3) Extracts both ANGLE cores and regular cores
 4) Moves the files to the correct directories and deletes the non-ANGLE cores
 5) Copies the ANGLE cores